fsdfdfgdfghSD/Lua-Wait-Function/README.md

 ## Contributions

 Contributions to this project are welcome!
-If you have ideas for improvements or bug fixes, feel free to create a pull request.
+If you have ideas for improvements or bug fixes, feel free to create a pull request here! https://github.com/fsdfdfgdfghSD/Wait-function-for-Lua/pulls.